Shawnee Smith: 2000s

-2010–present: Continued work and other ventures
+Smith began working on a solo album in 2004 with producer Chris Goss, but the project was never completed.
+In an interview with Radio Free in October 2005, she stated, "between being a mom, and working, and growing another baby, I have not had time to give attention to music for a while."
+Smith contributed to the soundtrack of Saw III in 2006 with vocals on Hydrovibe's song "Killer Inside", and to the soundtrack for Catacombs as a solo vocalist with the song "Please Myself".

 In 2006, Smith made an appearance in the 10-minute short film trailer Repo!
 The Genetic Opera, directed by Bousman.
 The trailer was filmed after completing Saw III to try to pitch the idea to film producers.
+In 2007, she was part of a country rock music group with actress Missi Pyle called Smith & Pyle.
+Their first album, It's OK to Be Happy, was released digitally through iTunes and Amazon.com in 2008.

 In 2008, Smith played Detective Gina Harcourt in the FEARnet original series 30 Days of Night: Dust to Dust and also served as executive producer.
 It premiered in July 17 with six webisodes.
 Smith was the host and one of three mentors on the VH1 reality television series, Scream Queens, which aired from October 2008 to December 2008.
 Smith did not return for the second season due to scheduling conflicts and was replaced with Jaime King.

 Smith played the role of Dr. Sullivan, child psychiatrist, in The Grudge 3 that was released direct-to-video on May 12, 2009.

+2010s

-She appeared in the series premiere of Law & Order: Los Angeles titled, "Hollywood", on September 29, 2010.
+Smith appeared in the series premiere of Law & Order: Los Angeles titled, "Hollywood", on September 29, 2010.
 In 2012, she had her first voice role in a video game, Lollipop Chainsaw.
 From 2012 to 2014, Smith starred as Jennifer Goodson, the ex-wife of Charlie Sheen's character in the TV series Anger Management.

-Smith co-starred with Dean Winters in the 2021 indie comedy film Christmas vs. the Walters.
-Smith will once again reprise her role as Amanda in the tentatively titled, Saw X, scheduled for release in October 2023.
-She will co-star in another horror film, The Skulleton, also planned to be released in October.

-Music career

-Smith began working on a solo album in 2004 with producer Chris Goss, but the project was never completed.
-In an interview with Radio Free in October 2005, she stated, "between being a mom, and working, and growing another baby, I have not had time to give attention to music for a while."
 She provided vocals on a cover of Steve Miller Band's "Abracadabra" by Eagles of Death Metal after Jesse Hughes overheard her singing the song in a studio bathroom.
 This cover was released in 2019.

-Smith contributed to the soundtrack of Saw III in 2006 with vocals on Hydrovibe's song "Killer Inside", and to the soundtrack for Catacombs as a solo vocalist with the song "Please Myself".

-In 2007, she was part of a country rock music group with actress Missi Pyle called Smith & Pyle.
-Their first album, It's OK to Be Happy, was released digitally through iTunes and Amazon.com in 2008.
+2020s

+Smith co-starred with Dean Winters in the 2021 indie comedy film Christmas vs. the Walters.
+Smith reprised her role as Amanda Young in Saw X released in September 2023.
+She appeared in the slasher film Bloodline Killer in April 2024.

 Personal life

-Smith was married to photographer Jason Reposar and have a daughter, born 1999.
-She was later married to musician Kai Mattoon; they divorced and have a son, born 2005.
+Smith was married to photographer Jason Reposar.
+They have a daughter, who was born in 1999.
+She was later married to musician Kai Mattoon; they divorced and have a son, born in 2005.
+Smith is a convert to Eastern Orthodoxy Christianity.